 - ExecutingUnitTests (+/-): Whether the JVM is running unit tests or not

 - EnableDynamicAgentLoading (+/-): Allow tools to load agents with the attachment mechanism.
 By default, this option is on and prevents tools from attaching a dynamic agent to a running JVM.
 If you try to attach an agent when this is enabled you will get a warning message telling you to turn it on.
 This is a security improvement.

 - SharedSymbolTableBucketSize (int): Average number of symbols per bucket in shared table.
 The symbol table in the JVM is stored as a hash table and to improve efficiency when shared between JVMs the bucket size can be changed.

 Hopefully, this will be of some use and at least interesting to see some of the new options available in JDK 9.

-Early access versions of the Zulu builds of OpenJDK 9 are available for your testing pleasure.
+Early access (and alspo now GA) versions of the Zulu builds of OpenJDK 9 are available for your testing pleasure.